How To Get Child Care Assistance

 These expenses have increased significantly over the last few decades.
-According to the United States Department of Agriculture, the average cost of raising a child to the age of 17 is now $233,610, which doesn’t include college expenses.
+According to Global News, the average cost of raising a child to the age of 17 is over $250,000, which doesn’t include college expenses.

 If you’re struggling to pay for daycare, healthcare, or housing costs, there are public and private programs that can provide child care assistance so you can focus on your family.

 An overview of the largest child care costs